mukeshh-a/Insights-for-Telangana-Tourism/README.md

 https://public.tableau.com/app/profile/mukesh.ale/viz/InsightsforTelanganaTourismDepartment/Story1

-Findings:
+Insights:

+Hyderabad has the highest number of domestic visitors, followed by Rajanna Sircilla and Warangal (Urban).

-The analysis revealed that Rajanna Sircilla and Warangal (Urban) have the highest Compound Annual Growth Rate (CAGR) in terms of visitors.
+Hyderabad, Rajanna Sircilla, and Warangal (Urban) have the highest Compound Annual Growth Rate (CAGR).

-Kamareddy, Karimnagar, and Peddapalli have shown growth in domestic visitors, while Nagarkurnool, Jogulamba Gadwal, and Warangal (Urban) have shown growth in foreign visitors.
+Peak season months for Hyderabad are June, December, and October, while February, March, and September are the low season months.

-Adilabad has the highest domestic to foreign tourist ratio.
+Adilabad, Nizamabad, and Mahbubnagar have a high domestic to foreign tourist ratio.

-Rajanna Sircilla and Warangal (Urban) have the highest population to tourist footfall ratio.
+Hyderabad, Jayashankar Bhoopalpally, Yadadri Bhongir, Warangal (Urban), and Rajanna Sircilla have a high population to tourist footfall ratio.

+Based on the growth rate from previous years, Hyderabad should have 591,726,907 overall visitors, with 513,716,211 domestic visitors and 1,361,753 foreign visitors.

+According to the average spend of these visitors, the revenue should be around 2,878,444,886,193 rupees, with 2,876,810,782,923 rupees coming from domestic visitors and 1,634,103,270 rupees coming from foreign visitors.

 Recommendations:

-Based on the analysis, it is recommended that the government organize cultural and corporate events to boost tourism in Hyderabad, Rajanna Sircilla, Warangal (Urban), and Pedapalli districts.
-In Hyderabad, food festivals, cultural fairs, and exhibitions can be organized to showcase the city's rich history and heritage.
-In Rajanna Sircilla, handicraft and textile fairs can be organized to promote local industries, and cultural events can showcase the district's unique customs and traditions.
-In Warangal (Urban), corporate events such as seminars, conferences, and trade fairs can be organized to promote industry and educational institutions, while cultural events can showcase the district's cultural heritage.
-In Pedapalli, agricultural and horticultural exhibitions can be organized to showcase the district's produce, and cultural events can showcase the district's cultural heritage.
+Diversify tourism offerings: Hyderabad should not rely solely on its historical landmarks and cultural events to attract visitors.
+The government should promote other aspects of the city such as its cuisine, nightlife, and shopping to appeal to a wider range of tourists.

+Enhance safety and security measures: Despite the relatively low crime rate, it is still important to prioritize safety and security for tourists.
+The government should increase police presence and surveillance in high-traffic tourist areas.

+Promote eco-tourism: Telangana has a rich biodiversity, and the government should capitalize on it by promoting eco-tourism.
+This can include developing national parks and wildlife sanctuaries, and promoting sustainable tourism practices.

+Increase awareness of hygiene and cleanliness: While Hyderabad has improved in the Swachh Survekshan rankings, it still has room for improvement.
+The government should promote cleanliness and hygiene among locals and tourists alike to maintain a good reputation and attract more visitors.

+Improve infrastructure: The government should invest in improving infrastructure such as roads, public transportation, and accommodations to enhance the overall visitor experience.
+This will make it easier for tourists to navigate the city and access its attractions.

+By implementing these recommendations, Telangana can enhance its tourism industry, attract more visitors, and generate increased revenue.

 Conclusion:

 Overall, this project provides valuable insights and data-driven recommendations to the Telangana government to improve tourism revenue and administrative operations.

 The findings and recommendations can be used to develop policies and strategies that can attract more tourists to the state and generate more revenue.